vaultage-pm/vaultage/README.md

 ## requirements

-web server with javascript and php mysql
+1. (HTTPS) web server with javascript and php
+2. mysql

 ## setup